calband/calchart-redesign-old/README.md

 ## Development

-First, get the Django server running with `python vmanage.py runserver`.
+First, get the Django server running:

+1. `vagrant ssh`
+2. `python manage.py runserver`.

 You should now be able to connect to `http://localhost:5000` (but it won't be pretty).